dkirubha/ONLINE-RETAIL-DATA-ANALYSIS/README.md

 To complete this project, you should have basic knowledge of Python programming and libraries like Pandas.
 The following packages will be used:

   pandas

   numpy

   seaborn

   matplotlib

 ## Project Objectives
   Could you describe the data to uncover key insights?

   Analyze sales trends and customer behavior.

   Visualize data to identify patterns and trends.

   Provide recommendations to optimize online retail operations.

 ## Dataset
 The dataset is the "Online Retail" dataset, containing transactional data from 2010 to 2011.
 It includes the following columns:

   InvoiceNo: Invoice number of the transaction

   StockCode: Unique product code

   Description: Product Description

   Quantity: Quantity of the product sold in the transaction

   InvoiceDate: Date and time of the transaction

   UnitPrice: Price per unit of the product

   CustomerID: Unique customer identifier

   Country: The country where the transaction took place

 ## Tasks
-steps for analyzing the dataset:
+Steps for analyzing the dataset:

   Data Loading and Overview: